 With three locations now in San Francisco, Four Barrel is quickly becoming a favorite of the city by the bay.
-The company is not just a coffee shop, but also a roasting company that is committed to people.
-Four Barrel cares deeply about their coffee suppliers, the individuals that they employ to roast and prepare it, and the community that they service.
+The company is not just a coffee shop, but also a roasting company that is committed to people: Four Barrel cares deeply about their coffee suppliers, the individuals that they employ to roast and prepare it, and the community that they service.
 In their shops the atmosphere is relaxed and cozy, and the staff couldn’t be friendlier.
 This is the perfect place to sit and enjoy your favorite beverage, knowing that you’re getting the absolute best quality and service around.

-New York City is overflowing with coffee shops and cafes, and always seems to be coming up with a new, trendy spot to enjoy a java.
+New York City is overflowing with coffee shops and cafes, and always seems to be coming up with a new, trendy spot to enjoy a caffeine-fix.
 But Abraço Espresso stands out from the crowd.
 Abraço means ’embrace’ in Portuguese, which is fitting for this charming shop.
 The space is small, without any real spots to sit, and functions as more of a grab-and-go bar.
 What Abraço lacks in space it makes up in character.
-Customers are always greeted with an enthusiastic face, eager to serve the best possible coffee and seasonal, homemade baked goods.
+Customers are always greeted with an enthusiastic smile, eager to serve the best possible coffee and seasonal, homemade baked goods.

 The city of Portland is a funky town that is serious about life, expression, and coffee.
 Coava Coffee fits right into the city’s unique vibe.
 The space is a cool mix of industrial design and warm accents, creating an atmosphere that is casual and easy.
 The brew bar and roastery were opened in 2010, after years of extensive research and travel to procure the best coava, or unroasted green coffee beans, in the world.
 Each drink is made slowly and carefully, ensuring the proper flavor and acidity.
 For pour-over and cold-brewed coffee, Coava is the place for coffee lovers.